bmcarmody/eatery/README.md

 ![Recipe Info Example](img/eatery_recipe_info_example.png)

 ### Create an Account and Store Recipes
 Users are able to create an account to save their favorite recipes.
-User's passwords are encrypted with [bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme) before being stored in the database.
-Private routes are protected with [passport](http://www.passportjs.org/docs/) which require a valid [JSON web token](https://jwt.io/), generated when the user logs in (1 hour time limit before it expires and user gets logged out).
+User's passwords are encrypted with [bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme), a hashing library, before being stored in the database.
+Private routes are protected with [passport](http://www.passportjs.org/docs/) which requires a valid [JSON web token](https://jwt.io/), generated when the user logs in (1 hour time limit before it expires and user gets logged out).

 ![Register Example](img/eatery_register_example.png)
 ![Saved Recipes Example](img/eatery_save_example.png)